AKUINO/LoRanne/README.md

 # Long Range (LoRa) Radio Sensors for AKUINO
 After connecting 17 sensors to a single AKUINO, we were convinced that wireless is very useful...

-With the advent of LoRA transmission technology wich ensures a really good indoor range, with the availability of ready to use modules like AdaFruit Feather M0 able to transmit data for years with simple batteries, we are convinced that a very performant solution can be created.
+With the advent of LoRA transmission technology which ensures a really good indoor range, with the availability of ready to use modules like AdaFruit Feather M0 able to transmit data for years with simple batteries, we are convinced that a very performant solution can be created.
 ## Hardware
 * AdaFruit Feather M0: https://www.adafruit.com/product/3179
 * Lithium Battery: https://shop.mchobby.be/accu-et-regulateur/746-accu-lipo-37v-4400mah-3232100007468.html